Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 **Community Impact:** Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence:** A permanent ban from any sort of public interaction within the community.

+### Appeals

+Decisions regarding enforcement actions can be appealed by contacting the conduct team via [conduct@example.com](mailto:conduct@example.com).
+Appeals will be reviewed by a different member of the conduct team than the one who made the original decision, if possible.

 ### Attribution